beezwax/recruiting-exercise/README.md

 ## Do not create a public repo
 We'd prefer not to have solutions to the exercise around in the wild.
 Please do *not* create a public repo.
 Instead, either submit your solution via pull request against this repo (so we can make a local copy of, and then delete, your branch), or via email.

-## Submit the exercise using GitHub
-The recommended way to submit the exercise is to create a new branch with your solution simply make a new PR to this repo:

-    git checkout -b Your-Name

-To keep things organized, the branch should be your full name.

 At the scheduled time of your exercise, you will receive instructions on what to build.
 We'll send your solution around the team for review; you should hear back from us within a day or two.

 ## Submit the exercise using Email